Prostate cancer - Stage IIB

 My entire care team was terrific.
 My doctors spent a lot of time getting to know me.
 They asked about my feelings and what experiences I had as I was going through treatment.
 When they came up with a treatment plan, they asked me, "Does this sound comfortable to you?
 Is this what you want to do?"
 And if it wasn’t exactly what I’d wanted to do, they would tweak the plan.
 They made the treatment plan fit me.

 As part of my treatment at CTCA, I also received Reiki therapy, acupuncture and massages.
 Both Janet and I are trained in Reiki therapy, so to find a hospital that endorses and offers supportive modalities fit our lifestyle.
-All of the supportive therapies CTCA offers go along with making you feel better.
+All of the integrative oncology services CTCA offers go along with making you feel better.
 They give you the relaxed feeling that everything that can be done is being done.
 I know from my previous cancer treatment at another facility that I didn’t have any of that feeling of support.

 Overall, I felt pretty good during my treatment.
 When I wasn’t at the hospital for appointments or treatments, or resting at the nearby CTCA Guest Quarters where I stayed, I went to the Lake Michigan beach that was a few miles away to do one of my favorite things—soak up the sun.
 I also rented a car and made trips to Milwaukee and Chicago to sightsee.
 And I’ll never forget driving with Janet to Illinois Beach Park to watch the fireflies one night.
 We thoroughly enjoyed seeing those fireflies as it’s something we don’t see at home.

 People were friendly at CTCA.
 The staff knew me and called me by name every time I was there.
 And they anticipated my needs.
 They made my life during treatment as easy and stress-free as possible.
 That's why they even have their own travel department to coordinate airline reservations and transportation.